 Since the invention of fire, humans have been cooking outdoors, using everything from rocks and sticks to create makeshift cooking stations to grills fully equipped with absolutely everything you could ever imagine…even the kitchen sink!
-Thankfully, we live in times when we don’t have to rely on our ability to rub sticks together, and we can just press a button and stand back with unjustifiable pride as flames spurt to life under the grates of our state-of-the-art grills.
+Thankfully, we live in times when we don’t have to rely on our ability to rub sticks together, and we can just press a button and stand back as flames spurt to life under the grates of our state-of-the-art grills in our outdoor kitchen.
 All while holding a glass of wine, by the Plunge Pool!

 Part of that may be, in part, due to changes in living during COVID.
 “I believe that since the pandemic started and people were forced to stay home and go out less, the desire to still indulge, albeit at home, has prompted many to build outdoor kitchens so that they can entertain outdoors and dine ‘al fresco,’” says Bill Monroy, LEED AP and Certified General Contractor for Acassa Construction Corp., a certified member of National Kitchen and Bath Association.
 “Being able to cook and dine outside also provides a completely different dining experience.”

 Thanks to the ways that technology has evolved, there are a wide variety of great outdoor kitchen ideas, all of which have been engineered to weather the weather and tolerate harsh outdoor environments.
 “Outdoor kitchens can almost have all the amenities of an interior kitchen, but because they are exposed to the elements, the materials, finishes, and appliances have to be rated for outdoors,” explains Monroy.
 The plans can be as simple as a small area with a great grill and some refrigeration or as complicated as a fully equipped kitchen with outdoor lighting.
 Naturally, your choices will differ according your personal needs and your budget.